seanox/aspect-js/manual/markup.md

 # Markup
 With Seanox aspect-js the declarative approach of HTML is taken up and extended.
-In addition to the expression language, the HTML elements are provided with additional attributes for functions and view model binding.
+In addition to the Expression Language, the HTML elements are provided with additional attributes for functions and View Model Binding.
 The corresponding renderer is included in the composite implementation and actively monitors the DOM starting from the BODY element via the MutationObserver and works and reacts recursively to changes.